-- A Team Drive is owned by the domain (NC State) rather than an individual.
+- A Shared drive is owned by the domain (NC State) rather than an individual.

-- Team Drives must designate a “Primary Organizer.”
-The primary organizer will be given FULL access along with the following:
+- Shared drives must designate a “Primary Organizer,” who will be given FULL access along with the following:

 - Rights to add new members or groups, determine permissions, and assign other team members FULL access.